Goldie369/Note-taker-app/README.md

 This application helps to organize tasks and delete them after they are completed.

 - When users log into the application, they are going to see a landing page that contains a link to their notes page
-- When users click on the notes page link, they are going to see a page that contains their existing notes
 - When users enter new notes, a Save icon appears in the right top corner
-- When users click the Save Icon, the new note appears in the left-hand column
+- When users click the Save Icon, the new note appears in the left side
-- When users click on an existing note in the left-hand column, the note appears in the right-hand column
-- When users click on the Write (+) icon in the navigation bar, an empty field is presented in the right-hand column that allows to enter a new note
+- When users click on the Write (+) icon it allows the add a note
-- When users click on the Delete icon next to a specific note, that note is deleted and disappears from the left-hand column
+- When users click on the Delete icon a note will be deleted

 ## Table of Contents